smbct/smbct.github.io/series/x86_64_assembly/pt1.markdown

 The last few months, I developed an increasing interest in low level programming and especially in assembly programming.
 What seemed for a long time an obscure and inaccessible hobby to me has become a fascinating and engaging topic as I started digging.
 From someone with a computer science background, learning assembly programming feels like exploring the fundamentals of computing and looking back at the history of modern computers.
-Learning to code in assembly is a way to become better at understanding how computers and programs work and how they can be secured and optimizes.
+Learning to code in assembly is a way to become better at understanding how computers and programs work and how they can be secured and optimized.

 This blog post is the first of a series where I would like to introduce the basics of assembly.
 I plan to cover fundamental notions as well as practical development with higher level libraries.